drhayes/drhayes.io/src/now.md

 ## Programming

+[Work continues on the digital garden][drhayesdigitalgarden].

 Mostly Terraform at work.
-Mostly JavaScript at home as I poke at my personal site and a notes system.
+Mostly JavaScript at home.
 Lua for anything gamedev-y, but I'm eyeing Rust.

 Thinking about pulling [Tailwind][tailwind] out of my site, since I want to do more custom things with the CSS.